stephenapolinario/Museo-API/README.md

 # Museo API

-This is the API in Node.JS for the main product [Museo](https://github.com/stephenapolinario/Museo)
+This is the API in Node.JS and express for the main product [Museo](https://github.com/stephenapolinario/Museo)